Business travel & event jargon explained

 COP– Country of payment-The country in which a ticket is being purchased.

-Corporate Card– A corporate card is like a credit or debit card issued to a business or organization.
+Corporate Card– A corporate card is like a credit or debit card issued to a business or organisation.
 The business entity is legally responsible for charges made to the card, not the individual card owner.

 Corporate fare- The offer of non-published fares at discounts from the otherwise applicable prices to corporations or other entities for authorised travel.